tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 optimize docstrings for clarity and usefulness in the rendered output rather than ease of reading in the source code.

+The documentation is indented using four spaces, the same as the python code.

 The code includes type hints as a convenience, but does not provide stub files nor do we use mypy to check for proper static typing.
 Our philosophy is that the dynamic nature of Python is a benefit and we shouldn't impose static type checking, but